Dream of one day taking on the biggest, toughest, most iconic climbs that each year shape the spectacular Tour de France?

 Col du Tourmalet: 18.6km - 7.5%

 At 2115m in elevation, it is officially the highest paved mountain pass in the French Pyrenees.
-The challenging ascent has made a regular appearance throughout Tour de France history and will no doubt be providing yet another nail-biting, entertaining fight for Stage 14 honours atop.
+The challenging ascent has made a frequent appearance throughout Tour de France history.
+In 2021, the climb featured for the 88th time.

 Mont Ventoux: 21.4km - 7.6%